algao1/blurb/content/posts/kv_store.md

 }
 ```

+We do this because it is easy to implement, and because removing it from our memtable usually requires rebalancing or some other overhead (depending on the implementation).

 ## Reads

-Getting a kv-pair from our database is relatively simple, we just need to find the **latest** copy of an entry.
+Getting a kv-pair from our database is relatively simple, we just need to find the **latest** copy of an entry (remember that we never delete anything!).
 We iterate over each memtable in reverse chronological order until we find the entry, or repeat the procedure with the SSTables.

 ```go
 // lsm_tree.go